uiceds/cee-492-term-project-fall-2022-her/manuscript.md

 ## Predictive Modeling

-Based on some of the above correlations and supporting evidence from the US Forest Service Research Archives [2], there are strong correlation between diameter at breast heights (dbh) and tree age, tree height, leaf area, crown height, and average crown diameter.
+Based on some of the above correlations and supporting evidence from the US Forest Service Research Archives [2], there are strong correlations among diameter at breast heights (dbh) and tree age, tree height, leaf area, crown height, and average crown diameter.
-Therefore, several predictive models using 3 different machine learning techniques were explored to select the most suitable model to predict (dbh) based on the aforementioned variables.
+Therefore, several predictive models using 3 different machine learning techniques were explored to select the most suitable model to predict dbh based on the aforementioned variables.
 Those techniques include (1) decision-tree algorithm, (2) regression, and (3) neural networks.
 To enable a reliable performance evaluation procedure, the collected data was divided into two separate datasets for each developed predictive model: (1) training dataset that includes 70% of all the available data that will be used in developing the model, and (2) testing dataset that includes 30% of all available data that will be used for evaluating the performance of the developed model.
 The following three sections provide a detailed description of these aforementioned 3 machine learning techniques.

 ### Decision-Tree Algorithm